Living with Michael Jackson: Rebuttal video

 In an attempt to repair his image, Jackson released a rebuttal interview, The Michael Jackson Interview: The Footage You Were Never Meant To See, broadcast on Fox in the US.
 Despite NBC reportedly bidding US$5 million for the footage, Jackson sold the footage to Fox for £1.6 million.
 The interview was aired on Sky One in the UK.

 Presented by Maury Povich, the special contains material which Bashir omitted.
 It also features new interviews with people close to Jackson, such as his former wife Debbie Rowe, parents Joe and Katherine Jackson, brother Jermaine and close friend Elizabeth Taylor.
 In this interview, Rowe claimed it was at her request that the children wore masks in public.
 She also pointed out that the concept of "sharing a bed" can be misunderstood: for example, she herself likes watching television in bed; when she has a visitor, they both watch television together in bed.
 It also contains interviews with Bashir giving very different opinions to those he had given in interviews and in his original voice-over narration.
 He is shown praising Jackson as a father as well as saying that he thinks it is wonderful that he allows children to come to Neverland, though he had made previous statements that Neverland Ranch was a "dangerous place" for children (a direct contradiction of his later statement that he did not believe Jackson was a criminal).

 The footage shown in the rebuttal documentary was privately filmed by Hamid Moslehi, who stated that he was not "secretly" videotaping the interviews as was popularly believed.
 Moslehi said Bashir knew they were also filming, but that Bashir probably did not know that when he told his camera crew to cut, that he was still filming.
 Part of the footage was not aired because Moslehi refused to hand it over, owing to a financial dispute with Jackson.
 It was found by police in a search of Moslehi's home in November 2003, and showed the accuser's family praising Jackson.

 Fourteen million people watched the Jackson rebuttal documentary.
 The program's UK debut on Sky One drew more than two million viewers, making it the third-biggest show in the channel's history.

 Ratings

-The UK airing had 15 million viewers while 38 million watched the 2-hour special on ABC.
+The programme was broadcast on ITV in the United Kingdom and watched by 15 million viewers, while 38 million watched the 2-hour special on ABC in the United States.